Early Childhood Care and Development Council: History

-On November 23, 1990, President Cory Aquino signs into the law under Republic Act No. 7962 known as Barangay-Level Total Development and Protection of Children Act.

 On December 5, 2000, President Joseph Estrada into the law under Republic Act No. 8980 known as ECCD Act or Early Childhood Care and Development Act.

+On January 13, 2009, President Gloria Macapagal-Arroyo signed Executive Order No. 778, also known as Transforming the Council for the Welfare of Children into the Early Childhood Care and Development Council.

 On March 26, 2013, President Benigno Aquino III signs into the law under Republic Act No. 10410 or Early Years Act (EYA) of 2013.

-On May 8, 2025, President Ferdinand Marcos Jr. signs into the law under Republic Act No. 12199 known as Early Childhood Care and Development (ECCD) System Act.
+On May 8, 2025, President Bongbong Marcos signs into the law under Republic Act No. 12199 known as Early Childhood Care and Development (ECCD) System Act.
+On August 5, 2026, the Implementing Rules and Regulations (IRR) of Republic Act No. 12199 was signed.

+Composition

+The ECCD Council, which is an attached agency of the DILG, in accordance with Republic Act No. 12199, is composed of the following: